 The Aspire Swift 3 is a surprisingly good ultraportable with an excellent price and very few flaws

-At the same time the Swift 3 is both more affordable and an overall better device than its direct competitors, like the Lenovo IdeaPad 500s 14 or the HP ProBook 440.
-And for those that are willing to get a slightly larger computer with a 14-inch screen, it’s also an excellent alternative for the mid-level 13-inchers like the Acer Aspire S13, Lenovo ThinkPad 13, HP Envy 13 or the Asus Zenbook UX305UA, all built on similar hardware.
+At the same time the Swift 3 is both more affordable and an overall better device than its direct competitors, like the Lenovo IdeaPad 320s and 510s, the HP ProBook 440 or the more premium Zenbook UX410 and UX430 series.
+It’s also an excellent alternative for the mid-level 13-inchers like the Acer Aspire S13, Lenovo ThinkPad 13, HP Envy 13 or the Asus Zenbook UX305UA, all built on similar hardware.
 Hidden quality control issue might have an impact on how well this product will be received.
 I haven’t noticed any with our test sample, but that doesn’t mean they might not by there.

 On the other hand, I feel the Swift 3 doesn’t give European buyers the same value for their

 buck euro, but even if it’s more expensive over here it still remains a really good ultraportable and an option to consider.

 In conclusion, the Acer Swift 3 scores a 4.25 out of 5 in this review, its price bumping up the score by .25 of a point.